-We Specialize in Contact Lenses
+We Specialize In Contact Lenses

+Every contact lens fit is done with real lenses and using a microscope to make sure the lens is fitting correctly and that you are really seeing your absolute best.
 Eyeglasses are the safest form of eye correction but it limits your visual field in many activities, but they are fashionable and fun.
 If you would like to have the freedom of no glasses, then consider contact lenses.
 Contact lenses correct just about any refractive error.

 Soft Spherical Lenses correct Myopia and Hyperopia (Nearsightedness and Farsightedness).
 These disposable lenses are inexpensive most of the time.
 It is less expensive buying a year supply of disposable lenses than buying as you go along.
 If the tightness of the disposable lenses along with the overall diameter is too small or too large you may need custom made lenses.
 These lenses are more expensive but they fit unusual shapes that deviate from average.
 Contact lenses should feel comfortable.
 Disposable lenses come in predetermined curves and diameters while custom are called into the manufacturer by the licensed practitioner to be exact.